The whos, whats, and whys of issues related to personal data and data protection in open-source projects on GitHub: Methodology

-Additionally, we will conduct an empirical analysis based on the data we collect.
-We will present demographic data about our subjects to determine the prevalence of issues related to personal data and data protection.
-For this, we will report the number of projects that match our criteria, the number of projects for which we identified at least one issue related to personal data and data protection, the number of overall issues of the projects, and the number of issues related to personal data and data protection identified by the keyword search.
-Moreover, we will present for each keyword how many of the issues, which are identified using that keyword, had to be discarded during the sampling to measure the false positive rate of the keyword search.
+We conduct an empirical analysis based on the data we collect.
+To understand what was reported, we report the results of the manual coding of the issue types, including the description and frequency of issue types related to personal data and data protection (\textbf{RQ 1}).
+In the same way, we provide data about the resolutions, i.e., the types of resolutions we observed including a description and the frequencies.
+We also present demographic data about our subjects to determine the prevalence of issues related to personal data and data protection (\textbf{RQ 2}).
+For this, we report the number of projects that match our criteria, the number of projects for which we identified at least one issue related to personal data and data protection, the number of overall issues of the projects, and the number of issues related to personal data and data protection identified by the keyword search.
+Moreover, we present for each keyword how many of the issues, which are identified using that keyword, had to be discarded during the sampling to measure the false positive rate of the keyword search.

-Then, we will consider data for the individual perspectives of our research question.
-To understand the reporters, we will consider the number of reporters per different type of related issue.
+Then, we consider data for the individual perspectives of our research question \textbf{RQ 3}.
+To understand the reporters, we consider the number of reporters per different type of related issue.
 Similarly, we consider who joins discussions about issues related to personal data and data protection by reporting the numbers of discussants per different type.
-Furthermore, we will report these numbers over time, i.e., how many reporters/discussants of each type participated in each issue related to personal data and data protection per quarter within our reporting time frame, as well as the total number of issues related to personal data and data protection within each time frame.
-To understand what was reported, we will report the results of the manual coding of the issue types, including the description and frequency of issue types related to personal data and data protection.
-In the same way, we will provide data about the resolutions, i.e., the types of resolutions we observed including a description and the frequencies.
+Furthermore, we report on the total number of issues related to personal data and data protection within each quarter in our study timeframe.
+As a small deviation from our protocol, we do not report data over time by reporter type or discussants of the issues, as the support within each quarter is to low, when we aggregate on such a fine-grained level.